 6. The BVBA cannot be held liable for the consequences of professional shortcomings, mistakes, material errors or offences committed by any other party before the collaboration with the client began.

-7. The BVBA, as well as its proxies and agents, are bound by an obligation of professional confidentiality, as defined in article 58 of the Law of 22 April 1999 relating to the accounting and fiscal professions and article 32 of the Royal Decree of 1 March 1998 establishing the ethical regulations for accountants, subject, however, to the application of the provisions of the legislation and regulations for avoiding the misuse of the financial system for the laundering of money and the financing of terrorism.
+7. BVBA STUYTS ACCOUNTING SERVICES, as well as its agent(s) or employee(s), is bound by professional secrecy, in accordance with article 58 of the law of 22 April 1999 relating to accounting and fiscal professions and article 32 of the Royal Decree of 1 March 1998 to determine the ethics regulations for accountants, however subject to application of the provisions of the law of 18 September 2017 to prevent money-laundering and the financing of terrorism and to limit the use of cash, its implementing decisions and those of the law of 11 January 1993 to prevent the use of the financial system for money-laundering and financing terrorism, in as far as the contents do not conflict with the aforementioned law of 18 September 2017.

 8. In accordance with article 33 of the Law of 22 April 1999 relating to the accounting and fiscal professions, the BVBA has insured its civil liability through a policy that has been approved by the Board of the Institute of Accountants and Tax Consultants.
 If, for whatever reason, the insurance company does not intercede in whole or in part, the compensation that needs to be borne by the BVBA will never exceed the sum of 750 euros.